wyzdwdz/ppserver/README.md

 # ppserver

-Use shared memory on Linux to read point cloud and detect objects by PointPillar.
+Use shared memory to read point cloud and detect objects by PointPillar

 ## Usage